awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  You can't use RDS Proxy with Aurora clusters that are part of an Aurora global database\.
 +  Your RDS Proxy must be in the same VPC as the database\.
 The proxy can't be publicly accessible, although the database can be\.
 +  You can't use RDS Proxy with a VPC that has dedicated tenancy\.
 +  If you use RDS Proxy with an RDS DB instance or Aurora DB cluster that has IAM authentication enabled, make sure that all users who connect through a proxy authenticate through user names and passwords\.
-See [Setting Up AWS Identity and Access Management \(IAM\) Policies](#rds-proxy-iam-setup) for details about IAM support in RDS Proxy\.
+See [Setting up AWS Identity and Access Management \(IAM\) policies](#rds-proxy-iam-setup) for details about IAM support in RDS Proxy\.
 +  You can't use RDS Proxy with custom DNS\.
 +  RDS Proxy is available for the MySQL and PostgreSQL engine families\.
 +  Each proxy can be associated with a single target DB instance or cluster\.
 However, you can associate multiple proxies with the same DB instance or cluster\.